Teriks/LibLSLCC/README.md

 build with every version of Visual Studio starting with VS2010.

-# Building LibLSLCC on *Nix Platforms with monodevelop

-Use **LibLSLCC-NoEditor.sln** when building for Mono.

-Only the **LibLSLCC**, **LibraryDataScrapingTools**, **lslcc_cmd** and **DemoArea** projects are buildable on Mono and the **LibLSLCC-NoEditor.sln** includes only these projects for convenience.

-Java is also required when building on *Nix platforms so that the ANTRL 4 tool can run.
-Make sure you have the latest version of Java available for your distribution installed and that it is runnable from the command line.

-You can open the provided **LibLSLCC-NoEditor.sln** solution on Linux using the latest version of MonoDevelop, Or you can build it from the command line using the xbuild command (See the next section).

-Other than some of the projects in the solution being un-buildable under Mono, the build on *Nix platforms behaves the exact same way under xbuild/monodevelop as it does under MSBuild on Windows.

-# Building LibLSLCC on *Nix Platforms with xbuild from the shell
+# Building LibLSLCC on *Nix Platforms with mono/xbuild from the shell

-To build LibLSLCC from the command line using mono and xbuild on nix platforms, first install Mono for your distribution then CD into the LibLSLCC source tree where **LibLSLCC-NoEditor.sln** resides.
+To build LibLSLCC from the command line using mono/xbuild on nix platforms, first install Mono (complete) for your distribution and then CD into the LibLSLCC source tree where **LibLSLCC-NoEditor.sln** resides.

 enter the command: